 However, my parents fought against me getting divorced, sided with my ex, and together tried nearly everything in their power to destroy my desires and force me to submit to their plan for my life.
 Those memories are also part of the emotional trauma associated with that house.

 Suffice it to say, I never imagined in a million years that I would willingly agree to live here again.

 The first few nights were especially uncomfortable.
 I'm finally finding a focus for some long-suppressed anger and resentment, and it's not always fun to arrive at the conclusions I've been coming to.

-Be prepared for some serious “growing pains” along the way to realizing your dreams.
+In my case, I’m preparing for some serious "growing pains" along the way to realizing my dreams.